ruuda/rcl/README.md

    from a single source of truth.
 Integrate with your existing build tools, use the Python module, or the built-in [`rcl build`][cmd-build] to update generated files.
- * **Familiar syntax.**
-   Have you used Python, TypeScript, or Rust before?
-Then you will find RCL obvious to read and natural to write.
  * **Gradual types.**
    Add type annotations where they help to eliminate bugs and make code self-documenting, omit them in straightforward code.